Zedd7/ZList/README.md

 ### Python scripts

-A few Python scripts are provided in this repository for you to draw some graphs based on the names and categories present in the ZList.
+A few Python scripts are provided in this repository for you to draw some graphs based on the names and categories present in the ZList or the server.
 As they are not included in the archive downloadable from the release page, it is required to clone the repository in order to get them.

 #### Toolset acquisition (Windows)

 1. Download and install [Git](https://git-scm.com/downloads).
 Customize git to your liking but make sure to check "Use Git from the Windows Command Prompt" when asked.
+(Alternatively, don't use Git if you know how to download the repository and naviguate to the right folder in the terminal.)
 2. Download and install [Python 3.6](https://www.python.org/downloads/) or higher.
 Check "Add Python 3.6 to PATH" and click "Install Now".
 3. Open a terminal with administrator privileges (search for "cmd" in the Start Menu > right click on it > "Execute as administator")
 4. Enter `pip install requests Pillow matplotlib`